-*Open enrollment was from November 1, 2018 to December 15, 2018.
+*Open enrollment is from November 1, 2019 to December 15, 2019.
 After this date, you can enroll or change plans only if you qualify for Special Enrollment.

 *Legal Aid is here to help Hawaii residents find affordable coverage.
 For FREE help call (808) 536-4302 to make an appointment.
 Monday-Friday (9:00-11:30 A.M. and 1:00-3:30 P.M.)

 Met mi auchea omw kopwe sinei:

-* Fansoun a suk ach alilis ngonuk on ewe insurance a poputa on November 1, 2018 iwe epwe muchuno on December 15, 2018.
-January 31, 2018 epwe much atun omw kopwe apply ika siwili ewe insurance ka finata.
+* Fansoun a suk ach alilis ngonuk on ewe insurance a poputa on November 1, 2019 iwe epwe muchuno on December 15, 2019.
+January 31, 2020 wemuch atun omw kopwe apply ika siwili ewe insurance ka finata.
 Murin ei pwinin maram, a kesip omw kopwe apply ika siwini noum we insurance chilon chok ren ewe Special Enrollment.

 * Legal Aid iei mi moneta an epwe alisi chon Hawaii ar repwe kut nour insurance mei mwokukun.
 Kokori ei nampa 808-536-4302 (ese kamo, mi chok free) ren ach sipwe alisuk.